Supporting planning, policy, and risk reduction strategies to address coastal hazards

 A separate Appendix contains links to resources for each topic: Appendix

-An interactive map has been developed that provides quick access to local government information about coastal resilience for communities in southeastern Wisconsin.
-By clicking on one of the 22 municipalities and 4 counties along the coast, one can access useful information, including general government and mapping websites, comprehensive and hazard mitigation plans and relevant ordinances.
-The framework for this work was completed as part of the NOAA-funded Great Lakes Coastal Storms Program and interactive maps were developed for Wisconsin and the Great Lakes region.
-The maps draw from information in Google Spreadsheets and code is shared through a GitHub site.
-Additional information and features will be added to the maps as the project moves forward.
+An interactive map has been developed that provides quick access to local government information about coastal resilience for communities in Wisconsin.
+By clicking on one of the municipalities or counties along the coast, one can access useful information, including general government and mapping websites, comprehensive and hazard mitigation plans, and relevant ordinances.
+The framework for this work was completed as part of the NOAA-funded Great Lakes Coastal Storms Program..
+The map draws from information in Google Spreadsheets and code is shared through a GitHub site.

 Great Lake Coastal Resilience Planning Guide – A website with guidance on Great Lakes coastal hazard resilience featuring case studies, tools, maps, data and publications